Do you remember curb market day? Contributing author, Dorothy Graham Gast, reminds us with a personal story of her own.

 In the shade of huge oak trees on the Allen and Jemison side of the courthouse along the street bordering the courthouse, itinerant preachers exhorted the crowds that flocked to the market.
-Their companions often strummed guitars or banjoes to the haunting invitation songs designed to rescue local sinners who wondered by.
-Customers would pause in their selection of watermelons or canteloupes from nearby beds of pickups to join in the singing.
+Their companions often strummed guitars or banjoes to the haunting invitation songs designed to rescue local sinners who wandered by.
+Customers would pause in their selection of watermelons or cantaloupes from nearby beds of pickups to join in the singing.

 Hats hid faces

-On hot summer days sellers might cross the street to Fred Robertson’s Service Station and Wrecker service to cool off in the air conditioning.
-There at the long dining bar they drank tall glasses of sweet tea and sprinkled hot sauce on hamburgers grilled in front of customers.
+On hot summer days, sellers might cross the street to Fred Robertson’s Service Station and Wrecker service to cool off in the air conditioning.
+There at the long dining bar, they drank tall glasses of sweet tea and sprinkled hot sauce on hamburgers grilled in front of customers.